xythobuz/avrNetStack/README.md

 ### ARP Module

 Handles received ARP Packets, maintains an ARP Cache and gives functions of higher layers a method to obtain a MAC Address from an IP Address.
 If the Cache has no hit, a ARP Packet is issued, so that the higher layer can try again later.
+This is currently the only module that is doing it's job pretty well.

 ### IPv4 Module